imsushant12/Web-Development-Projects/news_teller/README.md

 ---

-The NewsTeller Application uses the [NewsAPI](https://newsapi.org/), fetching news.
+The NewsTeller Application uses the [NewsAPI](https://newsapi.org/), for fetching the news.

 ---